Thank you for choosing Coastal Carolina University!

 Applicants (citizens) from countries other than the United States must demonstrate completion of secondary school in their home country by the time of enrollment at CCU (comparable to the completion of senior high school in the United States).
 Students should demonstrate an average grade of B or above (80% or above) to be a strong candidate for admission.
 If your first language is not English, you will also need to satisfy CCU’s English proficiency requirement.
 It is permissible for you to apply to CCU while your final year of secondary school is in progress.

+International students are expected to start in either fall or spring semesters.
 The completed application must be received by July 1 for the fall term and November 15 for the spring term.
-Applications received after these deadlines will be reviewed for the following semester.
+Applications received after these deadlines will be considered on a space available basis.

 We strongly encourage you to apply for admission online.
 You will need to create an account and select a username and password.
-You can also print out and complete the paper application or request a paper application by calling the Office of Admissions at 800-277-7000.
-There is a $45 application fee that must be paid before you can submit your application to the University.
+You can also print out and complete the paper International Admission Application (PDF) or request a paper application by calling the Office of Admissions & Merit Awards at +1-800-277-7000.
+You must pay the $45 application fee before you can submit your application to the University.

-The following materials must be received in the Office of Admissions before your application will be reviewed:
+The following materials must be received in the Office of Admissions & Merit Awards before your application will be reviewed for an admission decision: